VADv2: End-to-End Vectorized Autonomous Driving via Probabilistic Planning: Related Work

-\boldparagraph{Large Language Model in Autonomous Driving.} The interpretability and logical reasoning abilities demonstrated by large language models (LLMs) can greatly assist in the field of autonomous driving.
-Recent research has explored the combination of LLMs and autonomous driving\cite{driving-with-llms, hilmd, drive-like-human, languagempc, drivegpt4, gpt-driver, mtd-gpt, dilu, drivemlm}.
-One line of work utilizes LLMs for driving scene understanding and evaluation through question-answering (QA) tasks.
-Another approach goes a step further by incorporating planning on top of LLM-based scene understanding.
-For instance, DriveGPT4~\cite{drivegpt4} takes inputs such as historical video and text (including questions and additional information like historical control signals).
-After encoding, these inputs are fed into an LLM, which predicts answers to the questions and control signals.
-LanguageMPC~\cite{languagempc}, on the other hand, takes in historical ground truth perception results and HD maps in the form of language descriptions.
-It then utilizes a Chain of Thought analysis approach to understand the scene, and the LLM finally predicts planning actions from a predefined set as output.
-Each action corresponds to a specific control signal for execution.
-VADv2 draws inspiration from GPT~\cite{gpt1,gpt2,gpt3,llama} to cope with the uncertainty problem.
-Uncertainty also exists in language modeling.
-Given a specific context, the next word is non-deterministic and probabilistic.
-LLM learns the context-conditioned probabilistic distribution of the next word from a large-scale corpus, and samples one word from the distribution.
-Inspired by LLM, VADv2 models the planning policy as an environment-conditioned nonstationary stochastic process.
-VADv2 discretizes the action space to generate a planning vocabulary, approximates the probabilistic distribution based on large-scale driving demonstrations, and samples one action from the distribution at each time step to control the vehicle.
+\boldparagraph{Large Language Model in Autonomous Driving.} Recent researches explore the combination of LLMs and autonomous driving~\citep{languagempc, drivegpt4}.
+One line of work utilizes LLMs for driving scene understanding and evaluation through question-answering~\citep{driving-with-llms, sima2024drivelm}.
+Another approach goes a step further by directly utilizing LLMs for planning~\citep{drivemlm, wang2024drivecot}.
+However, current LLM-based planning approaches inevitably suffer from limited inference speed, which constrains their practicality for real-time deployment in autonomous driving applications. \thename draws inspiration from GPT~\citep{achiam2023gpt4} to cope with the uncertainty problem, which also exists in language modeling.
+Given a specific context, the next word is non-deterministic, LLM learns the context-conditioned probabilistic distribution of the next word from a large-scale corpus, and samples one word from the distribution.
+Inspired by LLM, \thename models the planning policy as a scene-conditioned nonstationary stochastic process. \thename discretizes the action space to generate a planning vocabulary, approximates the probabilistic distribution based on large-scale driving demonstrations, and samples one action from the distribution at each time step to control the vehicle.